 How do you get a test for COVID-19?

-This is a swab test in which the results are ready within 72 hours.
+The COVID-19 test is a swab kit.
+The results are ready within 72 hours.
 This can be taken in hospital, in a specialist drive-through testing clinic or coronavirus testing pod.
 However, if you feel your loved one needs to be tested, they should – under no circumstances – just turn up.
 All testing is done by appointment, following a call to 111.

 Despite criticism, the UK is already testing many more potential coronavirus patients than many other European nations and has recently committed to testing up to 10,000 every day.